MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/8-create-self-service-agent.md

+# Exercise 2, Task 1: Create an HR Self-Service agent for company employees
+---
 You’re an HR Analyst at Adatum Corporation, a mid-sized technology firm with approximately 3,000 employees across multiple U.S. locations.
 Adatum’s HR department receives hundreds of inquiries each month about benefits, promotions, relocation, and other company policies.

 To reduce costs and improve service, you were asked to create an HR self-service agent in Microsoft 365 Copilot.
 The purpose of this agent is to answer employee questions using official HR policy documents as its knowledge base.